ctrlaltcoop/certbot-dns-hetzner/README.md

-This certbot plugin automates the process of completing a dns-01 challenge by creating, and subsequently removing, TXT records using the Hetzner DNS API.
+This certbot plugin automates the process of completing a dns-01 challenge by creating, and subsequently removing, TXT records using the Hetzner DNS or cloud API.

 ## Requirements